Domestic Violence, Crime and Victims Act 2004: Origins

-Reforms to police and court procedure
+Provisions

 Non-molestation orders

 Non-molestation orders under the Family Law Act 1996 were amended to provide a criminal sanction for non-compliance, with a maximum sentence of 5 years' imprisonment.
 The circumstances in which such orders could be imposed was extended to include same-sex couples and cohabiting couples on an equal footing with married couples.
 Former cohabitants are also included.

 Restraining orders

 Restraining orders (preventing the recipient from doing anything specified in the order) can be imposed upon acquitted defendants.
 They are imposed if the court "considers it necessary to do so to protect a person from harassment by the defendant".
 The Court of Appeal in allowing an appeal against conviction may also remit the matter to the Crown Court to consider a restraining order in respect of the otherwise successful appellant.

 Common assault

-The Act deemed common assault an arrestable offence.
+The act deemed common assault an arrestable offence.
 The practical effect of this change was that the police could arrest a suspect at the scene without a warrant, rather than potentially be compelled to leave the suspected assailant with his or her alleged victim.
 Previously the police would have to allege assault occasioning actual bodily harm, which was arrestable, in order to detain the suspected assailant in borderline cases.

 However, the concept of "arrestable offence" was abolished on 1 January 2006.
 As of 2007, police can effect an arrest, even in the case of suspected common assault, in order "to prevent the person in question causing physical injury to himself or any other person."

-The Act specified common assault as an alternative verdict to a count on an aggravated assault in the Crown Court, though it is not itself an indictable offence.
+The act specified common assault as an alternative verdict to a count on an aggravated assault in the Crown Court, though it is not itself an indictable offence.